EU 'stands with' UK on alleged Russian attack

 "It was an indiscriminate and reckless act against the United Kingdom, putting the lives of innocent civilians at risk," she said.

-The Russian foreign ministry reacted by calling May's words "a circus show in Britain's parliament".
+The Russian foreign ministry called May's words "a circus show in Britain's parliament".

 Its spokeswoman, Maria Zakharova, also described as "fairy tales" previous allegations that Russia had murdered Alexander Litvinenko, Boris Berezovsky, and Alexander Perepilichny, three other Russian exiles in the UK, in the past few years.